voxpupuli/puppet-icinga2/README.md

 * The current version now uses the icinga :: repos class from the new `icinga` module for the configuration of repositories including EPEL on RedHat and Backports on Debian. (see https://github.com/icinga/puppet-icinga)
 * `manage_repos` will replace `manage_repo` in the future
-* Since Icinga v2.12.0 the fingerprint to validte certificates is a sha256 instead of a sha1.
+* Since Icinga v2.12.0 the fingerprint to validate certificates is a sha256 instead of a sha1.
 Both is supported now.

 ## Module Description